dmcquay/node-apac/README.md

 ## New Maintainer

-Wesley Yue has joined the project as a contributor.
-Well, more than a collaborator/maintainer.
+Wesley Yue has joined us as the main project maintainer.
 For quite some time now I have not had the time to maintain this project properly, so I hope with Wesley your Pull Requests and issues will be addressed more quickly.
 Thanks Wesley!
+I hope to still stay involved, but wanted to remove myself as bottleneck.

 Wesley is a CS student from Vancouver.
 He has spent most of his time in Python/Django/Flask and PHP and is getting his feet wet with Node.js.
 He's anxious to learn and improve this project.